 This ministry seeks to motivate, equip and support the members of the congregation to address the social, economic, emotional and spiritual needs of the poor and oppressed and to persons in need.
 It shall provide opportunities for study of social justice issues in the community and the world.
 It shall promote cooperation and support for Conference, Synod, churchwide and ecumenical agencies efforts to further social justice and advocacy.

 g.
-Youth Ministry
+Youth/Young Adult Ministry

-This ministry seeks to create a nurturing environment for youth and their families through programs of education, spiritual growth, fellowship and service.
+This ministry seeks to create a nurturing environment for youth/young adults and their families through programs of education, spiritual growth, fellowship and service.
 It shall work for the involvement of young people in all aspects of congregational life.

 h.
 Stewardship Ministry